-Configure Data Retention
+Global Data Retention Configuration

 Journey Manager (JM) The transaction engine for the platform. | System Manager / DevOps | 22.04 This feature was updated in 22.04.

-4. Configure Transaction Records.
 Transaction records are created the moment a user opens a form.
 The status of the form changes as the user saves, cancels, and submits the form.
 Each transaction corresponds to the user entered data, and is associated with other details, such as submission history, submission properties, data extracts, and attachments.
 In relation to data retention, transactions incur two major concerns:

 • Transactions are continually generated and contain a large amount of data.
 This can lead to large database sizes and degraded performance if data is not purged regularly.

-5. The Enforce System/Org Thresholds checkbox determines whether to constrain the settings that can be overridden on the organization or form level, so select it to prevent setting a more lenient override for a corresponding setting at the organization or form level.
-Furthermore, where there is a stricter corresponding setting at the organization level, you will be prevented from setting a more lenient corresponding override at the form level.
-For example, if the Enforce System/Org Thresholds checkbox is ticked and the global Finished Transaction PII Data policy is set to 14 days, you cannot enter values greater than 14 days for the Finished Transaction PII Data policy on the organization or form level.
-In addition, if an organization's value of the Finished Transaction PII Data policy is 10 days, you cannot configure any of this organization’s forms to have a Finished Transaction PII Data policy value greater than 10 days.
+For example, if the global Finished Transaction PII Data policy is set to 14 days, you can't enter values greater than 14 days for the Finished Transaction PII Data policy for the organization or form level.
+In addition, if an organization's value of the Finished Transaction PII Data policy is 10 days, you can't configure any of this organization’s forms to have the same policy be greater than 10 days.

-8. Once a saved transaction is abandoned, it is considered a finished transaction like when a user completes and successfully submits a form.
+5. Once a saved transaction is abandoned, it is considered a finished transaction like when a user completes and successfully submits a form.
 Note that the transaction will not be deleted at this point, but as a finished transaction, the countdown for PII data deletion and submission record deletion starts ticking.
-This setting can be customized on both the organization and form levels.

 Warning